Conflict-Based Search for Multi-Agent Path Finding with Elevators

-We use two 4-neighbor grid of sizes 8$\times$8 and 16$\times$16 as the single-floor map in our experiments, both with $10\%$ randomly generated obstacles.
-Each floor shares the same grid map, and all the floors are connected by a certain number of elevators.\footnote{Note that, in MAPF-E, since there are many floors, even for a small map of size 8$\times$8 with $64$ vertices, the entire workspace graph contains $320$ vertices, after considering multiple layers (e.g. $5$ layers).} As shown in Fig.~\ref{fig:maps}, a multi-floor scenario is generated based on maps of size $8 \times 8$.
-For all the algorithms we adopt SIPP~\cite{phillips2011sipp} as the low-level planner.
+We use two 4-neighbor grids of sizes 8$\times$8 and 16$\times$16 as the single-floor maps, both with $10\%$ randomly generated obstacles, and vary the number of layers in our experiments.\footnote{ Note that, the overall scale of the workspace quickly grows as the number of layers increases.
+For example, when each floor is represented by a relatively small map of size $8 \times 8$ with $64$ vertices, the resulting workspace graph contains $320$ vertices when $5$ floors are considered.} Each floor shares the same grid map, and all the floors are connected by a certain number of elevators.
+As shown in Fig.~\ref{fig:maps}, a multi-floor scenario is generated based on maps of size $8 \times 8$.
+For all the algorithms, we adopt SIPP~\cite{phillips2011sipp} as the low-level planner.
 All tests are on a laptop with Intel i7-13700 CPU with 32GB RAM.